-The Virginia General Assembly will meet in January.
+The Virginia General Assembly meets every January.

 Check back to find out more about legislation relating to Land Conservation!